invertase/jet/README.md

 ### Docs are TODO

-An idea of what you can do with it can been seen in the early [bridge testing suite here.](https://github.com/invertase/react-native-firebase/blob/bridge-detox/tests-new/e2e/bridge.spec.js)
+Sorry the docs are still to be written up - but an idea of what you can do with it can been seen in the early [bridge testing suite here.](https://github.com/invertase/react-native-firebase/blob/bridge-detox/tests-new/e2e/bridge.spec.js)

 ## Previews